andreasbm/readme/README.md

 ([andmehlsen@gmail.com](mailto:andmehlsen@gmail.com)) |

 Use the `{{ template:contributors }}` placeholder to stamp it.
 To use this template your are required to add the `contributors` array to your `package.json` file like this.
+Only the `name` field is required.

 ```json
 {